fpt and WinFPT Reference Manual - Command-line Commands

 The output code format is saved by the SAVE FORMAT command.

 Note that the output code format is usually specified in a format file referenced from the configuration file.
-Free format output is recommended, but the defaults have not been changed to retain compatibility with earlier versions of FPT.
+Free format output is recommended.

 FIXED FORMAT OUTPUT